ranfysvalle02/DCGAN-smiles/README.md

 - **Longer Epochs**: Each training epoch took significantly more time, prolonging the overall training duration.
 - **Monitoring and Debugging**: Increased computational steps made monitoring training progress more resource-intensive and time-consuming.

-**Personal Experience:** During DCGAN training, I observed my laptop's fans spinning at higher speeds and the system becoming noticeably warmer.
-Additionally, the training process was markedly slower compared to the Basic GAN, underscoring the heightened resource requirements.

 ---

 ## Optimizing DCGAN Performance

-To mitigate the resource challenges posed by the DCGAN, it's essential to adopt optimization strategies that enhance efficiency without compromising the model's performance and output quality.
-Here's an overview of general optimization techniques applicable to DCGANs:

 ### 1. **Leveraging GPU Acceleration**